upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 The PA compose (alias repository of modules for PA) has a simple structure.
 The top level directory of the compose
 (see the [RHEL6\_7](https://github.com/upgrades-migrations/preupgrade-assistant-modules/tree/el6toel7/RHEL6_7) directory]) must contain the `properties.ini` and the `init` files.
 These files already exist in existing composes.
 If you create your own compose, make sure to add these files.

-[comment] <> (Miriam: Not sure what you're trying to say in the first sentence below) Every directory between the top-level directory (RHEL6\_7) and a PA module directory with, specify a group of modules.
+Every directory between the top-level directory (RHEL6\_7) and a PA module directory specifies a group of modules.
 Every such group must contain the `group.ini` file (or `group.xml`, see the following section for detail) with the `preupgrade` section and the `group_title` key and value, specifying the name of the group: